onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: casablanca
+    :updated: frankfurt

     When the VNF's Heat Orchestration Template's
     resource ``OS::Neutron::Port`` is attaching
-    to an external network (per the ONAP definition, see Requirement R-57424),
+    to an ONAP external network (per the ONAP definition, see Requirement R-57424 and R-16968),
-    and an IPv4 address is being cloud assigned by OpenStack's DHCP Service and the external network IPv4 subnet is to be specified using the property ``fixed_ips``
+    and an IPv4 address is being cloud assigned by OpenStack's DHCP Service and the ONAP external network IPv4 subnet is to be specified using the property ``fixed_ips``
     map property ``subnet``, the parameter
     **MUST** follow the naming convention